Friday, January 2, 2009

 While I was contemplating such a horrible death, Mom was running around the hospital and bumped into some RLDS missionaries.
 As desperate parents in search of a cure will do, she thought it might help if they came and prayed over me.
 The missionaries thought it might help too, maybe pick up a couple of converts which ultimately, they did, but that's another story.

-Mom returned to the room about the time the movie was wrapping up and said, "There's some nice men outside who want to come minister over you."
+Mom returned to the room about the time the movie was wrapping up and said, "There are some nice men outside who want to come minister over you."
 Say, what?
 I didn't have a clue what she was talking about so she explained that these two men were going to have a "laying of the hands" over me and that it might fix my leg.
 Fixing my leg peaked my interest but the hand thing didn't seem right.
 "What exactly were they going to do?"
 I asked.
 "They're going to put oil on your head and put their hands on your head and pray over you," she answered.

 I'm not sure how long I screamed.
 I think my eyeballs left my sockets.
 I could see the two men outside the room, pacing back and forth, anxious to come in and pour boiling oil on my head.
 Mom was mortified and left the room to try to explain (how could she know the depth of my fear?).
 She came in few minutes later and tried to bribe me with a present.
 Dad, who initially thought the whole scene was amusing, was trying to reason with me but I was beyond reason.
 They finally left.
 Mom was furious, Dad amused and I got the bribe as a Christmas present that same year.
 What was it?
 A tiny, black, toy grand piano that I played so relentlessly that Dad's great aunt gave us an old upright piano because they thought I had "talent."